lareza-farhan-wanaghi/dicoding-microservices-submission-2/readme.md

 ### 1. Setting up the project

 1. Begin by forking the repository to your personal GitHub account.
-Ensure that the "Copy main branch only" option is unchecked.
+Uncheck the "Copy main branch only" option.

    ![Screenshot 2023-09-12 at 16.33.44.png](_resources/Screenshot%202023-09-12%20at%2016.33.44.png)